niermann/holoaverage/README.rst

 About
 =====

-Holoaverage is a Python script for the reconstruction and averaging of series of off-axis electron holograms, typically recorded in transmission electron holograms.
+Holoaverage is a Python program for the reconstruction and averaging of series of off-axis electron holograms recorded in a transmission electron microscope.
 The averaging is performed iteratively, such that instabilities of the microscope, like specimen and biprism drifts, can be tracked and corrected between consecutive exposures.

-The script is written and maintained by Tore Niermann (email: tore.niermann@tu-berlin.de).
+The program is written and maintained by Tore Niermann (email: tore.niermann@tu-berlin.de).

 Details on the usage can be found in the documentation.
 The documentation can be found at